The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 5.1 General Requirements

 All necessary documents must be submitted.
 Incomplete submissions will not be reviewed and will have to be resubmitted.
 Amended documents must be submitted in such a way that any changes are clearly identified.
-All amended documents must be attached on Page 9 of the revised initial application form.
-Revised documents must be marked in a way that the changed text can be identified, and should include updated version dates in the footer.
+All amended documents must be attached on Page 9 of the revised application form.
+Revised documents must be marked in a way that the changed text can be identified (via tracked changes or highlight function), and should include updated version dates in the footer.

 5.2 Protocol Amendments